 Amos Hamlin II: An American Portraitist

 This exhibit, originally scheduled for 2020, will bring together the work of Amos Hamlin II, a 19th century itinerant portrait painter who lived and worked primarily in Greene and Schoharie counties.
 Each of his paintings has a story to tell, offering a glimpse into the early history of the northern Catskills and the fledging American republic.
-Painting from both public and private collections showcase his significant contribution to early American portraiture.
+Paintings from both public and private collections showcase his significant contribution to early American portraiture.